LukasDoesDev/web-hmm/Readme.md

   'LOGGER' //                   [Name to display in Console when debugging] )

-app.middleware.predefined.static(
+// This returns a function that should be used with the function above app.middleware.predefined.static(
   './public/assets', //         (Root from where to get files at) '/assets' //                  (Base route where the files will be served)